mattetti/book_mdar/README.markdown

 run 'rake -T' from the root to see the options available.

 This work is licensed under a Creative Commons Attribution-Noncommercial 2.0 UK: England & Wales License.

 * http://creativecommons.org/licenses/by-nc/2.0/uk/

-Source code is dual licensed under the MIT and GPL licenses:
+Source code of the applications are dual licensed under the MIT and GPL licenses:

 * http://www.opensource.org/licenses/mit-license.php
 * http://www.gnu.org/licenses/gpl.html